 The 2018 Camp Fire decimated the town of Paradise—claiming 85 lives, destroying over 18,000 structures and causing billions of dollars in damage.
 In the wake of devastating megafires like the Camp Fire, before we begin to rebuild, we must first ask hard questions, like, “How do we break this cycle and better protect people and communities?”

 TNC scientists are partnering with key stakeholders in the Paradise community to demonstrate how redirecting development away from wildland urban boundaries in tandem with buffers may better protect people and communities most vulnerable to these natural disasters.
-In 2019, TNC partnered with the Paradise Recreation and Park District to research and pilot the development of the first Wildfire Buffer -- a greenbelt made up of formerly developed properties around the town, repurposed as open space and managed for resilience to serve as a protective buffer between people and the wildlands.
-You can read more about these efforts in our report below.
+In 2019, TNC partnered with the Paradise Recreation and Park District to research and pilot the development of the first Wildfire Buffer—a greenbelt made up of formerly developed properties around the town, repurposed as open space and managed for resilience to serve as a protective buffer between people and the wildlands.
+You can read more about wildfire resilience efforts including wildfire buffers in our storymap & report below.

 Fire Resilient Forests